cofacts/rumors-site/README.md

 $ npm install
 $ npm run dev # Then visit http://localhost:3000

-# By default the site will connect to staging API server.
-# If you started your own API server using docker-compose in https://github.com/MrOrz/rumors-api,
-# Use this instead:
-$ BUILD_TARGET=local npm run dev

 # Before you pull request, please lint your code first
 $ npm run lint
 # fix eslint